Toronto Police College70 Birmingham St., Toronto, ON , M8V 3W6

 The Traffic Section, another sub-unit of the Investigative section, concentrates on training members in aspects of the Highway Traffic Act and Regulations, allowing students to be confident in their enforcement of the Highway Traffic Act, while policing their communities.
 The Traffic Section also offers instruction on motor vehicle collision reconstruction.
 Officers start the program at level one and move up to level three.
 Upon completion of their training, officers are designated as Reconstruction Officers.
 Reconstruction Officers are able to provide the courts with expert evidence with respect to motor vehicle collisions.
 Further, Operation Pipeline/Convoy trains officers in criminal interdiction in relation to traffic stops.

 The In-Service Training section is responsible for delivering annual refresher and officer safety training to both frontline and non-frontline personnel.
 These highly trained teams of officers are dedicated to delivering quality training that provides officers with the tools to de-escalate aggressive behaviour and to use sound judgment in selecting the most appropriate use of force option when confronted with violent behaviours.
-Training is provided in skills such as firearms, tactical communications, crisis resolution, and response to emotionally disturbed persons, dynamic scenario training involving the use of the indoor and outdoor practical training area.
+Training is provided in skills such as firearms, tactical communications, crisis resolution, and response to persons in crisis, dynamic scenario training involving the use of the indoor and outdoor practical training area.

 This section is also responsible for providing training to specialized units with a plainclothes tactical course as well as training for booking hall officers; recruit training, court officers and auxiliary officers involving use of force training.